Shivangbhatnagar237/progate-test/README.md

 # progate-test
-this is a repo containing code for my project which I'll update here soon This is me,  Shivang Bhatnagar.
+this is a repo containing code for my project, a portfolio website for Progate course This is me,  Shivang Bhatnagar.